Framework-R-D/phlex-design/doc/data_organization.rst

 The framework provides the ability to determine the memory footprint of each data product :dune:`24.3 Specification of algorithm's CPU memory usage`.

-Defining data product types
+Defining Data Product Types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Data product types are not defined by the framework.
 Framework users are expected to define their own data products :dune:`11.1 Definition of data products`.

-Data categories, families, and data-product sets
+Data Categories, Families, and Data-Product Sets
 ------------------------------------------------

 Data products are organized into user-defined datasets, families, and hierarchies, supporting varying levels of granularity (e.g., tracks, raw data, calibration outputs) :dune:`11.1 Definition of data products,11.2 Creation of data sets,11.3 Definition of data families`.
 They can be unfolded into finer-grained units, enabling detailed analysis or reprocessing at different scales :dune:`20 Algorithms independent of framework interface`.
 This provides the ability to process data too large to fit into memory at one time :dune:`13 Process collections of unconstrained size`.

-Data product management
+Data Product Management
 -----------------------

 Management of the data products returned by an algorithm is taken over by the framework.